 These walnuts also come in several fun flavors like chocolate espresso, garlic parmesan, and oatmeal cookie.

-These candied walnuts from Fearless Keto may sound totally sugary, but they’re actually candied with monk fruit and erythritol—two keto-friendly sweeteners.
-Like fiber, these can be subtracted from total carbs to get net carbs.
+These glazed walnuts from NuTrail may sound totally sugary, but they’re actually candied with monk fruit and erythritol—two keto-friendly sweeteners.
+Like fiber, these can be subtracted from total carbs to get net carbs (in this case, just one net carb per serving!).

 8. Karma Wrapped Cashews